gaussifer/discord-static-bot/README.md

 * "GUILD_ID": the id of the server.
 * "CATEGORY_ID": the id of the static channels category.
 * "ADMIN_ROLE_ID": the id of the "admin" role in the server.
+* "BOTS_ROLE_ID": the id of the "bots" role in the server.
 * "BLACKLIST_ROLE_ID": the id of the blacklist role in the server.
 * "WHITELIST_ROLE_ID": the id of the whitelist role in the server.
     If null, all members can use the bot.